oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/alert.md

 ## Closable

-You can add a close alert icon with the `closable` property, the property is a`boolean`
+You can add a close alert icon with the `closable` props, the props is a`boolean`

 </card>